argymeg/MetaboCraft/README.md

 It is recommended to regularly clean the server cache, conveniently located under the *cache* directory. **At a minimum**, if the server is externally accessible, user-uploaded data (identified by the "userData" prefix) should be regularly cleaned.

-The PiMPCraft stack is comprised of three distinct components: the [Spigot](https://www.spigotmc.org/) Minecraft server, with the [ScriptCraft](https://scriptcraftjs.org/) plugin installed, a [plumber](https://www.rplumber.io/) server and a [Shiny](https://shiny.rstudio.com/) server.
+The PiMPCraft stack is comprised of three distinct components: the [Spigot](https://www.spigotmc.org/) Minecraft server, with the [ScriptCraft](https://scriptcraftjs.org/), [WorldEdit](https://dev.bukkit.org/projects/worldedit) and [WorldGuard](https://dev.bukkit.org/projects/worldguard) plugins installed, a [plumber](https://www.rplumber.io/) server and a [Shiny](https://shiny.rstudio.com/) server.
 Access to the Spigot console, as well as the logging output of the other two components, is provided via separate GNU Screen sessions.

 [1]: Individual components are cross-platform and have been tested on Windows, however no installation or launch infrastructure is currently provided for that platform.